manuGil/r-refactoring/README.md

 > [!TIP]
 > If you don't know where to start, you could:
 > 1. Take a few scripts and work on declutter.
-> 2. Create general functions to be reused across maps.
+> 2. Create general-purpose functions to be reused across maps.

 ## Learn More